 The FPL Category 1 portion of this program involves only planning actions that are covered by the Restore Council's NEPA Categorical Exclusion for planning, research, or design activities (Section 4(d)(3) of the Council's NEPA Procedures).
-The implementation component is currently proposed for Category 2.
-Texas intends to work with other members of the Council in an effort to move some or all of the implementation component to Category 1 prior to a Council vote on the final FPL.
+The implementation component has been identified as a FPL Category 2 priority for future funding consideration.